daniellesloan/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021.md

 Hello fellow Hacker,

 here we provide an example of how the data collection for the Reprothon 2021 looks like.
-If you want some basic information how you can contribute, please see the "How_to_get_started_guide".
+If you want some basic information how you can contribute, please see the [<span style="color: blue">"How To Get Started" guide.</span>](https://aberdeenstudygroup.github.io/studyGroup/Reprothon2021/Misc_resources/Tutorial_easy_Reprothon2021/)

-## Get a StackOverflow question
+### Get a StackOverflow question

 **1. Click on the Question_ID_Generator to obtain a question**